rchastain/velena/README.md

 ## Build instructions

-You have to build the engine, which is a C program, and the GUI, which is a Lazarus project.
+You have to build the engine (a C program) and the GUI (a Lazarus project).

 To build the engine, open a terminal in **engine** folder and type the following command: